Ceratosaurus: Holotype specimen of C. nasicornis

 In an 1892 paper, Marsh published the first skeletal reconstruction of Ceratosaurus, which depicts the animal at 22 ft in length and 12 ft in height.
 As noted by Gilmore in 1920, the trunk was depicted much too long in this reconstruction, incorporating at least six dorsal vertebrae too many.
 This error was repeated in several subsequent publications, including the first life reconstruction, which was drawn in 1899 by Frank Bond under the guidance of Charles R. Knight, but not published until 1920.
 A more accurate life reconstruction, published in 1901, was produced by Joseph M. Gleeson, again under Knight's supervision.
-The holotype was mounted by Gilmore in 1910 and 1911, and since then was exhibited at the National Museum of Natural History.
+The holotype was mounted by Gilmore in 1910 and 1911.
+Since then, it was exhibited at the National Museum of Natural History.
 Most early reconstructions show Ceratosaurus in an upright posture, with the tail dragging on the ground.
-Gilmore's mount of the holotype, in contrast, was ahead of its time: Inspired by the upper thigh bones, which were found angled against the lower leg, he depicted the mount as a running animal with a horizontal rather than upright posture and a tail that did not make contact with the ground.
-Because of the strong flattening of the fossils, Gilmore mounted the specimen not as a free-standing skeleton, but as a bas-relief within an artificial wall.
+Gilmore's mount of the holotype, in contrast, was ahead of its time.
+Inspired by the upper thigh bones, which were found angled against the lower leg, he depicted the mount as a running animal with a horizontal posture and a tail that did not make contact with the ground.
+Because of the strong flattening of the fossils, Gilmore did not mount the specimen as a free-standing skeleton but as a bas-relief within an artificial wall.
 With the bones being partly embedded in a plaque, scientific access was limited.
 In the course of the renovation of the museum's dinosaur exhibition between 2014 and 2019, the specimen was dismantled and freed from the encasing plaque.
-In the new exhibition, which is set to open in 2019, the mount is planned to be replaced by a free-standing cast, and the original bones to be stored in the museum collection to allow full access for scientists.
+In the new exhibition, the original skeleton was replaced by a free-standing cast that is lying on its back fighting a Stegosaurus.
+The original bones are stored in the museum collection to allow full access for scientists.